SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 archivedreason:
 title: Do you know to set up GitHub Scrum workflow?
 guid: e63da194-c5d2-4830-9106-d164aafcddb5
-uri: do-you-know-the-how-to-set-up-github-workflow
+uri: github-scrum-workflow
 created: 2021-06-21T06:44:34.0000000Z
 authors:
   - title: Tom Bui
     url: https://www.ssw.com.au/people/tom-bui
 related:
   - do-you-create-a-sprint-forecast-aka-the-functionality-that-will-be-developed-during-the-sprint
   - estimating-do-you-know-how-to-size-user-stories-effectively
+redirects:
+  - do-you-know-how-to-set-up-github-workflow
 ---

 GitHub issues (classic) offers a great way to have an agile development process following a kanban process.
 Unfortunately it requires a bit of effort (or a 3rd party tool) to set it up for good Scrum.